Raise your hand if you’re like me. (seriously, lift up your hand.)

 Unless you have a job that allows you to travel, your first step will be to save.
 I know…sexy, right?
 But if you follow these tips and keep your eye on the prize, you’ll be out exploring the world before you know it.

-- Take it a step further and fund your trip by renting out your place while you travel using Airbnb (or the DIY method).
+2. Take it a step further and fund your trip by renting out your place while you travel.
+Use Airbnb or find a renter the old fashioned way.

-- Save faster by living in a “cheap” country while earning in a strong currency.
+6. Save faster by living in a “cheap” country while earning in a strong currency (ex. teaching English)

 Set Yourself Up For Cheap Travel Success

 9. Don’t overlook the travel preparation phase.
 Some of the best money-saving strategies come into play before your trip actually starts.

 10. Choose a destination where your currency will go the furthest.

 11. Consider the benefits of traveling during low-season.